Enjoy whole foods

 Interestingly there was very little change in the uric acid levels; but no dairy, meat or eggs were allowed.
 It also included a low fat regimen.

-Whilst many of the participants did not find the diet sustainable they generally ate considerably less red meat after the trial and found it easier than expected to keep on with a largely whole food, plant-based diet.
+Whilst many of the participants did not find the regimen sustainable they generally ate considerably less red meat after the trial and found it easier than expected to keep on with a largely whole food, plant-based diet.

 True wholemeal bread